clarkyu2016/Become-a-Data-Analyst/README.md

 This is my study plan for going from no tech background to data analyst.

 ### Skill Checklist
-This is a checklist from Udacity, which provides some guidence on skills a data analyst need to have.
+This is a checklist from Udacity, which provides the guidence on skills a data analyst need to have.

-[Ultimate Skill Checklist For Data Analyst](skillchecklist.md) This checklist is my basis of all study plan.
+[Ultimate Skill Checklist For Data Analyst](skillchecklist.md)

+> Also, this checklist is the base of all study plan.

 ## Table of Contents
 - [What is it？](#what-is-it)